SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 | uncheck 1                 | Marks the task with **id 1 not undone**               |
 | show                      | Lists all tasks across all projects                   |

-Let's move on to the "Refactoring Mindset".
+In this article, we won’t be refactoring the entire codebase but will focus on cultivating the mindset behind refactoring.
+If you’re curious, you can explore the refactored code [here](https://github.com/SarthakMakhija/task-list-refactoring).
+With that, let’s dive into "refactoring mindset."

 ### Refactoring mindset

-Refactoring Mindset encourages developers to embrace small changes.
-Cultivating this mindset involves recognizing code smells, identifying and leveraging similar patterns within the codebase, learning to defer some refactoring tasks, and maintaining a TODO list to track areas for improvement.
-Furthermore, it's important to avoid "coding in the brain" by bringing the thoughts and ideas in code, and to be mindful of personal biases that may influence coding choices.
+A refactoring mindset encourages developers to embrace small and incremental changes.
+Cultivating this mindset involves recognizing code smells, identifying and leveraging similar patterns within the codebase, learning to defer some refactoring tasks when necessary.
+It also emphasizes the importance of maintaining a TODO list to track areas for improvement and building a strong safety net, such as robust tests, to ensure changes don’t break code.
+Furthermore, it's important to avoid "coding in the brain" by bringing the thoughts and ideas in the actual code, and to be mindful of personal biases that may influence coding choices.

 #### Build safety net

 Begin refactoring by building a safety net.
-Once the safety net is in place, make incremental changes to the system and use the safety net to gather feedback.
+Once the safety net is in place, make incremental changes to the code and use the safety net to gather feedback.
 Tests, preferably unit tests, serve as the safety net, ensuring that refactoring remains low-risk.
 If the component you want to refactor, such as a method, is covered by tests, you can confidently proceed with changes.